skleha/zdCheckout/README.md

              }
 }
 ```
 * __Mockjax.__ A fake backend is provided by Mockjax.
-There are four APIs, and they include:
+There are five APIs, and they include:

     GET to "/api/current" fetches the current subscription<br>
     PUT to "/api/current" stores the current plan in previous plan, and replaces the currrent subscription with the payload<br>